Hep B Blog

 Diagnosed With Chronic Hepatitis B?
 What Stage – HBeAg-Positive Chronic Infection / Immune Tolerant?

-The names of the stages or phases of HBV may vary with the liver society or over the years, but they reflect the natural history of the virus.
-It can be helpful for your doctor to determine if you are in the immune tolerant, immune active or clearance phase, the inactive carrier phase, have developed HBe negative chronic hepatitis B, or if you are in an HBsAg negative phase.
+Do you know the stage or phase of your chronic hepatitis B infection?
+Quite often people may refer to themselves as “hepatitis B carriers”.
+This statement by itself does not really say anything about your chronic hepatitis B infection except that you are someone who tests positive for hepatitis B, and that you are HBsAg positive.
+The names of the stages or phases of HBV have changed a bit over the years, but they reflect the natural history of the virus.
+It is important for your doctor to determine if you are in the immune tolerant, immune active or clearance phase, the inactive carrier phase, have developed HBe negative chronic hepatitis B, or if you are in an HBsAg negative phase.
 It may take a few months or even half a year to accurately determine the phase, and then your doctor can talk to you about possible treatment options and whether or not treatment would benefit you at this time.
 Remember, hepatitis B is typically not an emergency, so try to relax with the process knowing you may not have immediate answers.

 If you are acutely infected, you also follow the natural course of the virus in a matter of months (clearance of an acute HBV infection within 6 months is considered an acute hepatitis B infection).
 However, at the end of 6 months, those acutely infected will have a resolved infection, and will no longer be HBsAg+.
 If you are chronically infected, you will pass through many of these phases too, but unfortunately you will likely never get to an HBsAg negative or resolved phase.
 The journey from phase to phase is different for each person and the time it takes to move through these phases varies along with the amount of liver damage that occurs.
+The importance of a good liver specialist or knowledgeable doctor cannot be over emphasized.
+These stages and phases may seem simple to understand, but not everything is black and white, and the gray between phases, time between phases, lab and other diagnostic data collected, varies with each patient.
+The importance of being actively involved in your hepatitis B care can also not be overstated.
+Tracking your lab data over time and putting it into an excel spreadsheet or graphing the data may help you understand what is happening with the virus and may even be helpful for your doctor, so don’t forget to request copies of all lab results.
+You are more in control than you think.
+Get involved with your care!

 What happens when you move into the HBeAg-positive chronic hepatitis /Immune Reactive / Immune clearance phase?
 Read more.